gvwilson/buildtogether.tech/src/git-solo/index.md

 One of the differences between a version control system like Git and a file backup tool like [Dropbox][dropbox] is that Git *doesn't* automatically synchronize local changes to the remote repository.
-If I want to [%i "Git!saving changes remotely" %]save[%/i%] everything I've done locally on
+If I want to save[%i "Git!saving changes remotely" %] everything I've done locally on
 GitHub, I have to push them explicitly:

 [%inc git_push_origin_main.sh %]